Guru Nanak (1469 – 1539)

 The Janamshakhi’s were written by Bhai Mani Singh.

-Nanak was close to his sister Bibi Nanaki and when she married, the young Nanak moved to Sultanpur.
+Nanak was close to his sister Bibi Nanaki, and when she married, the young Nanak moved to Sultanpur.

 Nanak was also encouraged by a local landlord Rai Bular Bhatti who was impressed with the unique qualities and gifts of the young aspirant.

-Although there are many stories telling of the divine potentialities of the young Nanak, his main teachings and realisation is said to have begun when he reached the age of 30, around 1499.
+Although there are many stories telling of the divine potentialities of the young Nanak, his main teachings and realisation are said to have begun when he reached the age of 30, around 1499.
 For three days, Nanak disappeared, leaving his clothes by the bank of a stream called Kali Bein.
-When he returned he remained silent for a while before pronouncing he had received a vision of God’s court and had returned to lead people to this divine amrita (nectar).
+When he returned, he remained silent for a while before pronouncing he had received a vision of God’s court and had returned to lead people to this divine amrita (nectar).

 Nanak taught that God was beyond religious dogma and external definition.
 He said he would follow neither the Muslim or Hindu religion, but just God’s path.
 He taught ‘there is no Muslim, no Hindu’.
 This was of social significance because of the political and social conflict between Islam and Hinduism at the time.
 During his lifetime, Guru Nanak attracted followers from the Hindu, Muslim, and other religious traditions.
+Guru Nanak received many distinguished visitors but always refused material gifts, believing that spirituality should be given freely and not dependent on financial payment.

 “Even Kings and emperors with heaps of wealth and vast dominion cannot compare with an ant filled with the love of God.”